angelasonline/langlayer/buzz/README.md

 ## Translate-then-forward (`translate_forward.py`)

 Same rails as the mirror, plus a translation hop.
-One announcement is rendered into N language variants and each is forwarded to the geohash tagged `["l", <lang>]`, so a phone filtered to its language sees only its own.
+One announcement is rendered into N language variants and each is forwarded to the geohash tagged `["l", <lang>]`.
+The tag is carried on each variant so a client *could* show a reader only their own language — but Bitchat does **not** filter on the `l` tag today, so every client currently sees all variants.
+Per-language filtering is a proposed client change that nobody has built yet.

 ```
 Buzz announcement (kind-9)